AndreasPilgerstorfer/memory/README.md

 # memory
 jQuery Memory game with three difficulty levels.
+Coded using jQuery, HTML and CSS.